Religious Trauma & High-Control Recovery Therapy in Las Vegas

 9. Is everything we talk about confidential?

-Yes.
-Your story is private.
-Your questions are private.
-Your beliefs and doubts are private.
-Therapy is one of the only places where you don’t have to protect anyone else’s feelings.
+This is one of the only places where you don’t have to protect anyone else’s feelings.

 10. What if I’m scared to start?

-It’s completely normal to feel nervous.
-Many clients worry they’ll be judged, that their story isn’t “bad enough,” or that they’ll say something wrong.
+Many people worry they’ll be judged or that their story isn’t “bad enough.”
 You won’t be judged here.
-You don’t have to perform or pretend.
-You just get a place where your nervous system can finally breathe.
+You don’t have to perform or explain yourself perfectly.